 It applies whenever we collect your personal data (including when you use our website or other digital platforms), so please read it carefully.

-We update this policy periodically (it was last updated on 25 May 2018) so feel free to return to this page and read it again from time to time.
+We update this policy periodically (it was last updated on the 19th August 2023) so feel free to return to this page and read it again from time to time.

 The types of personal data we use and its sources.